Kiwifuit/DirStat/README.md

 Where `directory` is the directory you want to get info from

 # Changes Coming
-- Add Support for multiple directories
+* Add Support for multiple directories
+* Probs comment the fuck out of the file
+* Split up `main`'s update/append functionality into their own functions
+* Prettify the output

 # Changelog
+* 1.0.0
+   * Rewrote the entire program
+   * Used SQLite for keeping track of the data instead of a dict
+   * Used `argparse` to handle arguments and make the program a wee more feature-rich

-- 0.0.1
+* 0.0.1
-    - Published to Github
+   * Published to Github
 # License
 MIT License